 - Conduct A/B tests for your channels — your website (forms, CTAs), emails (timing, frequency), app (user flow, UX), and any other channel you use to move prospects through your marketing funnel.

 - Learn from mistakes and miscues you’ve made with personalization and individualization in the past, like not sending the right messaging instantly following leads’ and customers’ interactions with your brand.

 - Don’t overwhelm satisfied customers with too many messages, such as a stream of promotional email blasts for products for which they’ve expressed interest.
 Too much and too often can lead to too few conversions.

-Another way to put it: Ensure your marketing machine is “working” as it should by regularly inspecting your customer data (preferably in a CDP) and steadily fine-tuning your approach.
+Another way to put it: Ensure your marketing works as it should by regularly inspecting your customer data (preferably in a CDP) and steadily fine-tuning your approach.

 Customer lifecycle marketing: An ongoing process that requires constant analysis

-Our advice is simple: Stop trying to own the customer journey — because you can’t.
+Stop trying to ‘own’ the customer journey today — because you simply can’t.

 Instead, own and orchestrate individualized marketing efforts for every stage in the customer lifecycle.

 “When there are as many journeys as you have prospects and customers, you need to rely on your first-party data and systems to recognize the individual and her lifecycle stage in real time,” says Pettiglio.
 “No single marketing approach will help nurture or convert all of them.